oracle/oracle-database-operator/docs/sidb/README.md

   singleinstancedatabase.database.oracle.com/prebuiltdb-sample created
 ```

-This pre-built database image includes the data files of the database inside the image itself.
-This enables for quick startup of the database in the container.
-This pre-built database would be very useful in CI/CD scenarios, where database would be used for conducting tests, experiments requiring a new database instance for every run.
+This pre-built image includes the data files of the database inside the image itself.
+As a result, the database startup time of the container is reduced, down to a couple of seconds.
+The pre-built database image can be very useful in contiguous integration/continuous delivery (CI/CD) scenarios, in which databases are used for conducting tests or experiments, and the workflow is simple.

-Please follow the [link](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md) to create the pre-built database image for the Enterprise/Standard edition.
+To create the pre-built database image for the Enterprise/Standard edition using a pre-built image, please follow these instructions: [Pre-built Database (prebuiltdb) Extension](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md).

 ### Creation Status

 Creating a new database instance takes a while.
-When the 'status' column returns the response "Healthy", the Database is open for connections.
+When the `status` column returns the response `Healthy`, the Database is open for connections.

 ```sh
 $ kubectl get singleinstancedatabase sidb-sample -o "jsonpath={.status.status}"